 Vision Statement Mission statement Values Explanation This is the DREAMING piece.
-If everything goes right, this is how your organisation will have changed the world.
-This is the DOING piece.
-This states who you serve, what you serve them, and how you do it each day.
-Example Oceana: Seeks to make our oceans as rich, healthy and abundant as they once were.
+If everything goes right, this is how your organisation will have changed the world. serve, what you serve our company (code of Example Oceana: Seeks to make our oceans as rich, healthy and abundant as they once were.
 Alzheimer's Association: A world without Alzheimer's Zappos: provide the best customer service possible.
-CVS: We will be the easiest pharmacy retailer for customers to use.
-Adidas: Sport is the foundation for all we do and execution excellence is a core value of our Group.
+CVS: We will be the easiest pharmacy retailer for customers to use. foundation for all we do and execution excellence is a core